sidk1023/MutltiThreadedSudoku/README.md

 # MutltiThreadedSudoku
 A multithreaded sudoku solver in C.

+This code is a part of an Operating Systems assignment on parallel programming in linux at BITS Pilani Hyd Campus

 Uses pthread to solve an NxN sudoku (N = {9,16,25,36})

 Input: .txt file with unsolved Sudoku